ryanhartkopf/sample_app/README.md

 ![Jenkins Pipeline image](Jenkins_Pipeline.png)

+To update the app code, only the last two stages need to be executed, which means our new code takes under 4 minutes to hit production.
+Not bad!

+For additional performance gains, more AMI layers can be added with Packer to cache other operations that don't need to be performed every day, such as updating app dependency versions.

 ## Todo
 * Store and manage AMI image IDs in a way that allows changes to be rolled back easily
 * Testing of AMI images before deployment